 Application for readmission may be made after a minimum of one regular (fall or spring) semester of non-enrollment.
 Exception: Cohort-based programs (e.g. Second degree accelerated BSN and RN-BSN), in which continuous enrollment is part of the normal degree progression may use any intervening semester i.e. fall, spring, or summer as the required semester of non-enrollment for application for readmission.

-Readmission processes are facilitated by the Registrar.
-Questions regarding readmission applications should be directed to registrar@methodistcol.edu.
+Readmission processes are facilitated by the Office of Records Management and Registration.
+Questions regarding readmission applications should be directed to Registrar@methodistcol.edu.

 To be considered for readmission, applicants must: